doubt72/curry/README.md

 * **List**: lists are internally represented as S-expressions.
 I kinda got Lisp all over my language.
 Can't seem to get the stains out.
 It got everywhere except the places it's not.
+Can contain any types in any order.
 * **Function**: functions are a first-class type.
 Then again, there aren't any other kinds of types, so they're just a type, I guess.
 Functions take a single argument (which must be a list).